LittleDan9/markdown-manager/.github/instructions/frontend.instructions.md

     All API calls should be made using the frontend/src/js/api helper libraries.
 This ensures consistency and maintainability across the codebase.

 12. **Management of Document Storage**
-    Use the `frontend/src/js/storage/documentStorage` module for all document storage operations.
+    Use the `frontend/src/storage/DocumentManager` module for all document storage operations.
 This module provides a consistent interface for managing documents, ensuring that all storage operations are handled uniformly across the application.
+The system is now modular with separate services for local storage, sync, and event handling.

 13. **Localstorage vs Backend Storage**
     Everything a user does can be stored in localstorage, but the data should be synchronized regularly and before logout.
 If the user is a guest, their information should be stored in localstorage.
 Once they register and login, their data should be migrated to the backend.
 If a user logs out the UI should be reset to default state and all localstorage data should be cleared.